-Purpose: To verify that the device under test enters the ABILITY DETECT state upon completion of break_link_timer from the TRANSMIT DISABLE state
+Purpose: To verify that the DUT enters the ABILITY DETECT state upon completion of break\link\timer from the TRANSMIT DISABLE state.

-[1] IEEE Std 802.3, 1998 Edition: Sections 28.2.1.2, 28.1.4.2, 28.2.1.2.4
+[1] IEEE Std 802.3, 2000 Edition: subclauses 28.2.1.2, 28.1.4.2, 28.2.1.2.4

 - Line Monitor: A system capable of detecting, time-stamping, and recording normal link pulses (NLPs) on both the receive and transmit channels of the DUT.
-The channel signaling should pass through the line monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.
+The channel signaling should pass through the Line Monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.

-Discussion: Once an auto-negotiating device enters the TRANSMIT DISABLE state, it should stop transmission for break_link_timer before it re-enters the ABILITY DETECT state.
+Discussion: Once an Auto-Negotiating device enters the TRANSMIT DISABLE state, it should stop transmission for break\link\timer before it re-enters the ABILITY DETECT state.
 However, there is no specification as to whether the DUT's receiver has to be turned off in the TRANSMIT DISABLE state.
-If a sequence of FLPs designed to cause an auto-negotiating station to enter the ACKNOWLEDGE DETECT state is sent to the DUT during Transmit Disable, acknowledge detect can be set to true.
-However, once break_link_timer is finished, the DUT will enter the ABILITY DETECT state where acknowledge detect is reset to false.
+If a sequence of FLPs designed to cause an Auto-Negotiating station to enter the ACKNOWLEDGE DETECT state is sent to the DUT during Transmit Disable, acknowledge detect can be set to true.
+However, once break\link\timer is finished, the DUT will enter the ABILITY DETECT state where acknowledge detect is reset to false.
 Thus, the DUT will need to get another ability match once it enters the ABILITY DETECT state.

 Test Setup: Using a Cat 5 cord, connect the DUT's transmitter to the Line Monitor.
-Terminate the DUT's transmit channel with a 100Ω line termination.
-Using a Cat 5 cord, connect the DUT's receiver to the Traffic Generator using a 100Ω line termination.
+Terminate the DUT's transmit channel with a $100\Omega$ line termination.
+Using a Cat 5 cord, connect the DUT's receiver to the Traffic Generator using a $100\Omega$ line termination.

-- 1. Establish a connection (not a link) to the DUT - 2.
-Use the Traffic Generator to send a series of 4 FLPs designed to cause the DUT to enter the ACKNOWLEDGE DETECT state (determined in test #28.2.1) - 3.
-Once the DUT halts its FLP transmission, send the same sequence of FLPs at periodic intervals less than break_link_timer - 4.
-Monitor the DUT's FLP transmission during this process
+- 1. Establish a connection (not a link) to the DUT. - 2.
+Use the Traffic Generator to send a series of 4 FLPs designed to cause the DUT to enter the ACKNOWLEDGE DETECT state (determined in Test #28.2.1: Ability Match). - 3.
+Once the DUT halts its FLP transmission, send the same sequence of FLPs at periodic intervals less than break link timer. - 4.
+Monitor the DUT's FLP transmission during this process.

-• The DUT should resume FLP transmission after break_link_timer is finished, regardless of the received FLPs during the time where the DUT was in the TRANSMIT DISABLE state
+a.
+The DUT should resume FLP transmission after break\link\timer is finished, regardless of the received FLPs during the time where the DUT was in the TRANSMIT DISABLE state.